Amozaya/rock-paper-scissors/README.md

 -It shows the icon of the player's option and the icon of computer's randomly selected objects

--It will help player visually after each match to see what the selected options were
+-It will help player visually after each match to see what the selected options are.
+Also, to make it easier for a player, I matched the background of selections with the color of score counters: green for player's selection and red for computer's selection.

 ![Selections Screenshot](assets/images/readme_images/players_and_computers_selections.JPG)